Information Session for Professionals

 Tuesday 10 March 2026: A Guide to Insurance / Energy Bills and Support Available

 In the first part of this session, we’ll look at how insurance works, what to look out for when buying insurance, and what happens when you need to make a claim.
 We’ll also cover some of the common mistakes we can make when purchasing insurance policies.
 We’ll also provide you with some tips to help you make confident choices about your coverage.
-After the break,
+After the break, we will discuss your energy bills, government support with this, maximising your income, and how to get advice if you are struggling

 To book a place or for further information on any of the above, please contact your Training Co-ordinator: